zamanianlab/ZamanianLabDocs/docs/labmanual.md

 - ``/LabMembers/`` Individual lab folders are provided for members of the lab to store their research-related documents.
 These individual folders should be used to preserve processed data, protocols in the process of optimization, writing (manuscripts, fellowships, and grants), and any computer programs or scripts written to carry out preliminary analyses.

-- ``/Protocols/`` All major lab protocols and recipes are categorized and contained within this folder, as well as operational protocols relating to the maintenance of lab equipment and use of general services (e.g., shipping).
-Protocols are divided by species (e.g., *C. elegans* and Parasites) where appropriate.
-Within each subfolder, the original protocol files (doc or pages) are contained in a ``/Source/`` sub-subfolder and are to be exported as PDF files whenever they are updated.

 ### D. Lab Meetings